Happy Lunar New Year! It’s time to celebrate the Year of the Dragon in 2024.

-On the Lunar New Year, it’s tradition to give the gift of a red envelope filled with money to friends and family.
+The Lunar New Year is marked by the tradition of giving a red envelope filled with money to friends and family.
 The envelopes symbolize good wishes and luck for the coming year.

 You may also be interested in: